 There have been claims that once this Spectre patch is installed some iPhone users are experiencing slowdowns.
-We ran Geekbench before and after the update and saw no siginificant difference.
+We ran Geekbench before and after the update and saw no significant difference.

 Prior to the update the single-core score was 4223 and the Multi-core score was 10179, and after the score was 4248 and 10103.
 We tend to see varied results in testing and these numbers are close enough for us not to be worried.

-We also tried running JetStream, whcih is a browser test, but couldn't get any results after the update - which may be due to it being a Java based benchmark script.
-We'll feed back if we learn anything more.
+We also tried running JetStream, which is a browser test, but couldn't get any results after the update - which may be due to it being a Java-based benchmark script.
+We'll feedback if we learn anything more.

 We discuss Meltdown in the next section as Apple confirmed that iOS 11.2 patched that flaw.